 Here’s a quick and delicious gluten-fee, grain-free pizza crust.
 It has a slightly crispy texture with a rich flavor of garlic and herbs.
 It’s a snap to make, as this pizza dough recipe has no yeast.
 This saves time, so you can mix it, press it in the pan, and use it!
 I prefer a no-yeast pizza crust because it’s a lot quicker.

-This 16″ pizza is a full meal deal, alive with the flavor of tender BBQ chicken chunks, mushrooms, and onions.
+This 16″ pizza is a full meal deal, alive with the flavor of tender barbecued chicken chunks, mushrooms, and onions.
 Everybody knows that a great pizza needs cheese, however dairy isn’t Paleo.
-So I top it with my Vegan Mozzarella Cheese, or use your favorite non-gmo cheese.
+So I top it with my Vegan Mozzarella Cheese, or use your favorite grass-fed cheese.
 The crust is easy to make, with yummy savory herbs.
 To make this pizza nightshade-free,

 An accidental discovery, this is now my absolute favorite “cheese” for Pizza.
 We DO want cheese on our pizza!
 It slices beautifully, and uses pure coconut instead of dairy.
 It has a milder flavor than Vegan Cheddar Cheese and Paleo Parmesan Cheese.
 Easy to blend, it’s not quite an exact duplicate of the mozzarella taste.
 However it’s so close

 I used to love my Mom’s baked chicken parmesan because it was crispy, flavorful, and the whole house filled with delicious aromas.
 This easy recipe is Paleo-adapted, free of gluten, grains, dairy, and I promise you’ll love every bite.
 Instead of cheese, it uses lemon, coconut butter, nutritional yeast and